bkerr12/conky/README.md

 # conky
-this is a collection fun little programs made by me.
+this is a collection of tools made by me.